-Online learning might be a new environment for your kids, and while you can’t control their powers of concentration, you can give them a great head start with a focused space.
+The novelty of the school year has probably worn off into the routine of regular homework by now.
+While you can’t control your kids’ powers of concentration, you can get them well situated with a focused Mid Century Modern study space.
 After all, Mid Century Modern style excels in clean lines and multi-use design.
 Check out some of our favorite ideas below.

 For toddlers and preschoolers especially, toys can easily overwhelm a space.
 A roomy chest of drawers can keep most toys out of view so that only a few stay out, at least in theory.